Why Exercise Your Hip Flexors?

 To add more intensity kneel on the floor and perform the same exercise.
 Kneeling will stretch the hip flexors and the quads as well.
 This is one of the best exercises for back pain and tight hip flexors.

 Hip Flexor Stretch

 The hip flexors will quickly become tight if you spend a lot of time sitting.
 Tight hip flexors can often be an indirect cause of back pain when walking.
 If your knees get sore or stiff, put a cushion or two on the floor.

-- Get down onto the right knee and put your left foot in front of you flat on the floor.
-It may help to do this next to a chair or bed for stability
+- Get down on your right knee and put your left foot in front of you flat on the floor.
+It may help to do this next to a chair or bed for stability.

 - Put your right hand on your right hip, keep your chest up and push your right hip forward.
 Don’t lean forward – keep your chest up.

 - At the fully stretched position your right knee should be behind you.
 Hold this position for 30 to 60 seconds.

 Don’t bounce.
 More benefit is achieved if you don’t bounce.Note: If you have sore or painful knees definitely consult your Dr. or physical therapist before attempting this exercise.